 Pink Ribbon Girls: How We Grew During a Pandemic

 Jan Middleton is the Director of Education and Peer Support for Pink Ribbon Girls.
-After 29 years in the lighting & electrical industry working as a product manager and being diagnosed with breast cancer at age 39 she was determined to find a way to pay forward the kindness that was shown to her entire family during her treatment.
+During her presentation she will share what sets Pink Ribbon Girls apart from many cancer non-profits and how they were able to increase the services they offer during such a challenging time.
+After 29 years in the lighting & electrical industry working as a product manager and being diagnosed with breast cancer at age 39, Jan was determined to find a way to pay forward the kindness that was shown to her entire family during her treatment.
 Jan volunteered for other breast cancer organizations before PRG and in 2012 she was invited to become a member of the PRG Board of Directors.
 In 2014 she left her 29-year career to join the staff of Pink Ribbon Girls.
 Jan has held various roles in the development side of PRG until this new role of Director of Peer Support and Education was created at the end of 2019.
 Jan plans weekly virtual events for survivors and works with all five PRG regions to host monthly in person events.
 She also manages a mentorship program for those newly diagnosed to be able to have a one-on-one connection with a survivor in their area.
 PRG strives to support the patient from diagnosis through survivorship with a variety of educational, fun, inspiring and supportive programming.
 Jan currently resides in Maineville, OH with her husband and she has two children.
 Jan says the survivors and family members of PRG inspire her every day to remember that we are all dealing with struggles and we all have the power to make someone’s life better!

 Cultivating Fruitful Relationships with Catholic Funders